» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Hormonal disturbances

-• Lactation (ejection of milk) in an aged non-pregnant female
+• Lactation (ejection of milk) in aged non-pregnant female

 • Decreased fertility